im-zhong/code-count/README.md

 * [ ] add support for golang
 * [ ] add support for rust
 * [ ] add a command that statistics the whole workspace
+* [ ] rename to code counter
+* [ ] BUG: broken string will stuck the extension
+* [ ] add logs to each function's entrance and exit, so I could find the extension is stuck in which point
+* [ ] we could draw the code protion of different language like github webpage

 ## Requirements